I met my Bedouin friend Hemaid several years ago when he invited me one morning…

 In this video, Hemaid speaks more about Bedouin tribal law in the South Sinai.

-Written by Connect the Cultures founder, Sabina Lohr
+Written by Connect the Cultures creator, Sabina Lohr

 This Post Has 0 Comments